VCORE: Variance-Controlled Optimization-based Reweighting for Chain-of-Thought Supervision

 \emph{Intuition.} If token utilities \(s_t\) are uncorrelated with constant variance \(\sigma^2\), then \(\mathcal{V}_{u} \approx \sigma^2/|y|\).
 Under a highly peaked Gibbs weighting (e.g., \(q_t\) concentrates on one token), \(\mathcal{V}_{q}^{(0)} \approx \sigma^2\), leading to \(\alpha = 1/\sqrt{|y|}\).
 Thus, when \(q\) is sharp or sequences are long, aggressive reweighting would amplify variance and \(\alpha\) must shrink to stabilize training; when $q$ is balanced, \(\alpha \approx 1\) and the full descent step is recovered without loss of stability.

-\paragraph{Summary: A New Perspective on CoT Supervision.} \emph{(1) Optimization-Derived Weighting.} Existing approaches typically assign token weights using entropy or model confidence, ignoring the optimization dynamics that govern parameter updates.
-Our framework instead derives \(q^*(t)\) as the unique solution to an optimization problem that maximizes population loss reduction under a single SGD step with a KL constraint.
+\paragraph{Summary: A New Perspective on CoT Supervision.} \emph{(1) Optimization-Derived Weighting.} Instead of heuristic reweighting, our framework derives \(q^*(t)\) as the unique solution to an optimization problem that maximizes population loss reduction under a single SGD step with a KL constraint.
 This yields a closed-form Gibbs distribution over token-level gradient utilities, grounding token supervision in first-order descent rather than heuristics. \emph{(2) Variance-Controlled Stabilization.} Although \(q^*\) is theoretically optimal for maximizing descent, its practical effectiveness depends on the stability of the updates it induces.
-High temperatures or heavy-tailed utilities can cause the resulting weights to become sharply concentrated, amplifying gradient variance and destabilizing training.
+Heavy-tailed utilities can cause the resulting weights to become sharply concentrated, amplifying gradient variance and destabilizing training.
 Our VCORE framework addresses this by introducing a principled variance-controlled scaling coefficient \(\alpha\) that matches the variance of reweighted updates to that of uniform supervision.
 This preserves the adaptivity of Gibbs weighting while ensuring stable and efficient learning without heuristic clipping or ad-hoc thresholds.